-Absolutely, you can find out all about it here!
-I'm supporting 4 great causes in Mind, the Running Charity, Heads Together and Football Beyond Borders.
+I’m supporting 4 great causes in Mind, the Running Charity, Lupus UK and Football Beyond Borders.

 So you’re a Mental Health Ambassador… what does that mean?

-- A recent example is the #TakeAMinute campaign which saw all of the FA Cup Third Round ties delayed by a minute to play a film around mental health.
+- The Heads Together FA Cup Final and the #TakeAMinute campaign, the latter of which saw all of the FA Cup Third Round ties delayed by a minute to play a film around mental health.
 As well as appearing in the film and campaign, I did a number of interviews and features to publicise its launch, notably with Sky News and ITV.

 - I have also been privileged to work with Mind on their partnership with the English Football League, speaking with guests and doing a feature with Sky News to publicise their On Your Side campaign.

 - Runners World UK

 - Me and My Mental Illness (Channel 5 documentary which won a 2017 Mind Media Award)

 Ha!
 Nope, the less publicity the better, but if I am going to put myself out there as a campaigner and advocate, that means sharing my story and often doing so in the most impactful way means in a public space.

 Essentially, being an ambassador means doing whatever I can to raise awareness, to give hope to those living through challenges, to challenge stigma and opinion where needed.
 This includes…